TheGreymanShow/vertical-pod-autoscaler-operator/README.md

 Our end-users are:

 1. DevOps engineers - monitoring and managing resource utilization.
-2. Developers - developing and testing applications.
+2. Developers - deploying kubernetes/OpenShift applications or clusters.
 3. Cluster administrators - managing the whole cluster itself.

 The purpose here is to have better CPU and memory utilization.
 DevOps developers and operators are touching clusters and they need to make sure to manage their resources efficiently.